aarontimko/alexis-project/README.md

 - If you just want to bring up the Docker Stack of containers, you don't need to change the default configuration from the Git pull
 - But if you don't change the default configuration, you can't play with your own data :)

+#### SSH Key management
+- Currently, this project relies on an SSH key and user to SSH to remote systems and run commands.
+This is the `run_command` task_type in the JSON rules in the Classifier conf/rules directory.
+  - In `Action_Handler.py`, it would be very easy to create other autoremediation actions like task_type `call_ansible_playbook` or `servicenow_reboot_server`.
+The idea was to leave `Action_Handler.py` as a microservice, but it could be extended with extra plugins in the /alexis directory (you can see there is a file specifically there for OpsGenie, named `opsgenie.py`)

 ## Configuration

 There are three primary configuration files.